Efficiently Embedding Dynamic Knowledge Graphs: Related Work

 Another direction of research is to match compositions of head-tail entity pairs with their relations.
 The earliest work is RESCAL~\cite{nickel2011three} which represents each triple as a tensor.
 Each relation is denoted as a matrix modeling pairwise interactions between entity vectors by a bilinear function.
 DisMult~\cite{yang2015embedding} simplifies RESCAL by restricting relation matrices to diagonal matrices, to reduce the number of parameters, but it cannot handle symmetric relations.
 To solve this problem, ComplEx~\cite{trouillon2016complex} models KG embedding in a complex space and takes the conjugate of the embedding of each tail entity before calculating the bilinear map.

-Recently, neural networks are employed to produce high-quality KG embedding.
+Neural networks are employed to produce high-quality KG embedding.
 R-GCN~\cite{schlichtkrull2018modeling} is a relational graph convolutional network model which utilizes convolutional operators on the semantic information in local graph structures to generate KG embedding.
 ConvE~\cite{conve2018} is a multi-layer convolutional neural network model, which learns KG embedding by its deep structure and 2D convolutions.
+Besides, rotation-based static KG embedding models have achieved the state-of-the-art performance in link prediction, and the representative model is RotatE~\cite{sun2018rotate}, which maps the entities and relations to the complex vector space and defines relations as rotations between entities.

 All of the above models only consider triples themselves in embedding learning while neglecting graph structural features, such as neighbor information.
 To address this issue, GAKE~\cite{feng2016gake} was proposed to embed KGs using co-occurrence probabilities of entities, relations and structural contexts.